KaleyraVideo/Video-iOS-SDK-Samples-Objc/UserInfoFetcher-Example/README.md

-# Bandyer SDK Chat Example
+# Bandyer SDK User Info Fetcher Example

 This sample app is going to show you how the Bandyer SDK should be configured, initialized, and how you can interact with it.